COLLEGE WORLD SERIES - KALAMAZOO, Mich. 1947 & 1948

 Hyames was one of seven former coaches to be presented an honorary plaque at ceremonies the second day of the National Athletic Association Baseball Championship Series.

 Hyames was inducted into the American Association of College Baseball Coaches Hall of Fame in 1966 and into the WMU Athletic Hall of Fame in 1974.
-He coached the Bronco baseball team to a 166-62-2 record over 15 seasons (1922-36), before moving holding the position of Athletic Director until his death.
+He coached the Bronco baseball team to a 166-62-2 record over 15 seasons (1922-36), before holding the position of Athletic Director until his death.

 Click the photo link below to view the 1947 College World Series program to find more information behind the history of the formation of the College World Series.